michaelbZA/my-website/content/posts/fc-series/09-technology-enablement-modern-finance.md

 2. **Developing** - Core systems in place, but limited integration
 3. **Defined** - Integrated systems with some automation
 4. **Advanced** - Highly automated with predictive capabilities
-5. **Optimized** - AI-driven, continuous innovation
+5. **Optimised** - AI-driven, continuous innovation

 Where does your finance function sit today?
-According to Parmenter's research, most organizations remain stuck between stages 2 and 3, with significant opportunity for advancement.
+According to Parmenter's research, most organisations remain stuck between stages 2 and 3, with significant opportunity for advancement.

 ## Key Technologies for the Modern Finance Function